 Attorney (Economic Stability Workgroup)

-The Legal Aid Foundation of Los Angeles (LAFLA) is the frontline law firm for low-income people in Los Angeles and is currently accepting applications for the position of Attorney.
+The Legal Aid Foundation of Los Angeles (LAFLA) is the frontline law firm for people living in poverty across Greater Los Angeles and is currently accepting applications for the position of Attorney.
 LAFLA seeks to achieve equal justice for poor and low-income people in Greater Los Angeles.
 We change lives through direct representation, systems change, and community education.

 The Organization: LAFLA (www.LAFLA.org) is a nonprofit law firm that protects and advances the rights of the most underserved – leveling the playing field and ensuring that everyone can have access to the justice system.
 Every year, LAFLA helps more than 100,000 people in civil legal matters by providing direct legal representation and other legal assistance for low-income people across the Greater Los Angeles region.
 Our unique combination of neighborhood offices, self-help centers at courthouses, and domestic violence clinics puts LAFLA on the frontlines in communities at the forefront of change.
 LAFLA has over 100 employees with over 70 attorneys.
 LAFLA operates five neighborhood offices and several off-site locations.
 For more information, please visit www.lafla.org.

-- Active membership in the California State Bar with two to five years experience;
+- Active membership in the California State Bar with one to two years experience;

 - Demonstrated commitment to serving the needs of low-income people;